jimtyhurst/git-10-commands/part_99.md

 ## Subheading

-This is the first subheading of the endpiece
+This is the first subheading of the endpiece.